jay-hodgson/Sage-Governance-Documents/Terms.md

 <p><strong>When contributing User Content, or accessing advanced features you must: </strong></p>
 <ul>
-<li><p>Complete the Sage Bionetworks training to demonstrate understanding of rules for redistributing
-datasets, Software, or other Content, and interacting with cloud technologies, APIs, and de-identified information.</p></li>
+<li><p>Complete the Sage Bionetworks training to demonstrate understanding of rules for redistributing atasets, Software, or other Content, and interacting with cloud technologies, APIs, and de-identified information.</p></li>
-<li><p>Remove direct HIPAA identifiers from Content you contribute, unless otherwise unambiguously
+<li><p>Remove direct HIPAA identifiers from Content you contribute, unless otherwise unambiguously uthorized.
-authorized.
 See information about de-identification in accordance with the <strong> HIPAA Privacy Rule.</strong></p></li>
-<li><p>Ensure that data participants have consented to the sharing and use of their Data, where required by
+<li><p>Ensure that data participants have consented to the sharing and use of their Data, where required by pplicable law.</p></li>
-applicable law.</p></li>

 <li><p>License Public Content under <strong>Creative Commons BY 4.0 </strong> and open-source licenses like <strong>Apache 2.0.</strong></p</li>
-<li><p>Grant Sage broader licenses for Private Content to operate services, improve products, and train AI
+<li><p>Grant Sage broader licenses for Private Content to operate services, improve products, and train AI odels.</p></li>
-models.</p></li>
 </ul>

 <p><strong>We want you to be aware that:</strong></p>
 <ul>
-<li><p>We will remove Content if we deem it inappropriate and will cancel your account for violations, or
+<li><p>We will remove Content if we deem it inappropriate and will cancel your account for violations, or rolonged inactivity./p></li>
-prolonged inactivity./p></li>
-<li><p>We respect the intellectual property rights, including copyrights, patents, trade secrets, and
-trademarks, of others, and ask you to do the same.
-You retain copyright in the content you post but grant licenses to Sage and other users.</p></li>
+<li><p>We respect the intellectual property rights, including copyrights, patents, trade secrets, and rademarks, of others, and ask you to do the same.
+You retain copyright in the content you post but grant icenses to Sage and other users.</p></li>
 <li><p>We have the right to use your Content to operate our services and develop new products.</p></li>
 <li><p>You must be 18 years or older to use our services.</p></li>
 <li><p>We take no responsibility or liability for any Content that has been posted to our Services.</p></li>